holtonma/holtonma.github.io/content/posts/reranker-relevance-sorter.md

 Rerankers aren't just another AI trend—they're specialists that excel at understanding relevance in ways that general-purpose models simply can't match efficiently.

-In my experience building suggest.watch, adding a reranker was the difference between:
+The TLDR example addition with `suggest.watch`, adding a reranker was the difference between:
 - ❌ "Here are some sci-fi movies"
 - ✅ "Here are thoughtful sci-fi films that won't ruin your Friday night mood"

 The cost?
 A few extra milliseconds and pennies per request.
 The benefit?
-Users who actually get what they're looking for instead of getting frustrated and leaving.
+Users actually get closer what they're looking for instead of getting annoyed or confused.

 If you're building RAG applications and struggling with relevance, don't just throw a bigger LLM at the problem.
-Try a reranker first—your users (and your API bill) will thank you.
+Certainly explore this bit of architecture and understand where it fits and can help!

 ## What's Next?

-The reranker space is evolving rapidly.
-We're seeing:
+The reranker tools are evolving rapidly like most things with LLM-based apps:
 - **Multimodal rerankers**: Understanding text, images, and audio together
 - **Domain-specific models**: Legal, medical, e-commerce specialized rerankers
 - **Explainable ranking**: Models that can tell you why they ranked something highly
 - **Real-time learning**: Rerankers that adapt based on user feedback

-suggest.watch serves as my testing ground for exploring these RAG technologies.
-The movie recommendation domain provides rich, nuanced queries perfect for evaluating how different reranking approaches handle complex user intent.
+`suggest.watch` serves as my testing ground for exploring these RAG technologies.
+The movie recommendation domain provides rich, nuanced queries which is nice for evaluating how different reranking approaches handle complex user intent.

 ## Additional Reading